 Is this about managing expectations?

 It’s not unreasonable when starting a new position to seek clarification on what is expected in terms of time to be worked and time off to refresh and recuperate.

 You may love your job and be fully prepared to work super hard, but that doesn’t mean putting your health on the line.

 The wake-up call as Arianna Huffington discovered after she collapsed from exhaustion, can be distinctly unfriendly, presenting as a health “scare” or leading to a decision it’s time to call it quits.

 Workplace flexibility and managing expectations takes our physiological and psychological needs into account.

 If you’ve noticed that work has lost its luster, that sleep is no longer refreshing, and everything feels a chore, it’s time to step back and check in to ask “is everything OK?”

-Taking care of business starts with taking care of you and your stress levels including knowing when to stop and getting good at saying “no.”
+Taking care of business starts with taking care of you, managing your stress levels including knowing when to stop and getting good at saying “no.”